Tiramisu-Compiler/tiramisu/benchmarks/DNN/layers/bn/cpu/README.md

 wrapper_nn_bn executable will be created in the current directory.

-to compare the result of tiramisu with MKL DNN execute :
+To compare the result of tiramisu with MKL DNN execute :
     ./compile_and_run_mkldnn.sh
 then
     ./wrapper_nn_bn